HRNavaei/ChiliChat/README.md

 # ChiliChat
-A simple messenger with command line GUI, created with pure java using socket programming.
+ChiliChat is a simple messenger application with a command-line GUI, developed using pure Java and employing socket programming within a client/server architecture.

-This program is set to work in local-host network.
-For using it, you should first run the server program.
-Then, you can run the client program and use it via its command-line GUI.
-For simplicity, there are three ready to run client programs in Sample Clients folder.
-You can enter each of folders in it and simply open the Run.bat program to run the client program.
+While primarily designed for local-host network usage, the program can be adapted for broader network functionality by modifying the IP address and port settings in the source code.

+To run the program, follow these steps:

+1. Open the 'Runnable' folder.
+2. Start the server by executing the 'run.bat' file located in the 'server' folder.
+3. Launch clients from the 'Sample Client' folder.
-For having more client programs, you can copy sample clients to any number you want and use them.
+If you require additional client instances, you can duplicate the sample clients and run them concurrently.

-Have fun!
+Feel free to enjoy the capabilities of the ChiliChat!